Two Māori wards confirmed and named for South Taranaki - NZ Herald

 The cost of councillors will not rise as a district's councillor pay pool is decided by the Remuneration Authority, then divvied up between however many councillors the district chooses.

-The council's proposal now goes to the Local Government Commission for determination, as some of the wards have a share of district population outside the plus-or-minus 10 per cent variance set by the Electoral Act.
+The council's proposal now goes to the Local Government Commission for determination, as some of the wards have a share of district population outside the plus-or-minus ten percent variance set by the Electoral Act.

 However, councillors are confident the proposal will be accepted as providing fair representation for various communities of interest.